SharathRajMohan/gcp-cdl-notes/Module1/Mod1.md

     * Cloud Run and BigQuery are examples of Google Cloud PaaS products.
         * Cloud Run: is a fully managed, serverless platform for developing and hosting applications at scale, which takes care of provisioning servers and scaling app instances based on demand.
         * Big Query: is a fully managed enterprise data warehouse that manages and analyzes data, and can be queried to answer big data questions with zero infrastructure management.
     * PaaS is suitable for organizations that: Want to create unique and custom applications without investing a lot in owning and managing infrastructure.
+    * Container as a Service (CaaS) - Containers instead of apps
+    * Function as a Service (FaaS) - Functions instead of apps
+    * Databases

 * SaaS: is a computing model that offers an entire application, managed by a cloud provider, through a web browser.
     * Google Workspace, which includes tools such as Gmail, Google Drive, Google Docs, and Google Meet, is a Google Cloud SaaS product.

 * Simply put, the cloud provider is responsible for the security of the cloud, while the customer is responsible for security in the cloud.

+* What is a MicroService?
+* Services that have a specific goal of doing something.
+And multiple microservices make up an entire application.
+For example, An E-Commerce web application may consist of following microservices:

+    * A backend MS
+    * A frontend MS
+    * A webserver MS to handle HTTP reqs
+    * A database MS and so on...